Alexis-Bize/InfiniteMITM/docs/Select-Servers.md

 -   Restart the game.

 **Note:** Saving the configuration will automatically create or update the `qosservers.json` file in the `<drive>:\Users\<username>\InfiniteMITM\resources\json` directory and also update your `mitm.yaml` configuration.

+### How Does It Work?

+In Halo Infinite, you can't manually choose your server.
+However, this specific feature will allow the game to prioritize certain servers by changing their URLs.
+It assigns the URLs of the selected servers to those with the lowest ping and sets the URLs of non-selected servers to those with the highest ping.
+This effectively tricks the game into searching for the selected servers, even if they are far from your current location.

 ## Server Regions and URLs